Easy White Bean Salad

 Classic Bean Soup

-This classic bean soup recipe is smoky and irresistibly satisfying!
-It’s quick and easy in just over 30 minutes.
+This classic bean soup recipe tastes irresistibly satisfying!
+It’s quick and easy, made in just over 30 minutes with canned beans.

 Ingredients